glowinthedark/multi-qr-air-gapped-file-transfer/README.md

 ### 1. Open the sender

-On the device that has the file, just double-click `sender.html` (or open it via `File → Open` in your browser).
-No server needed for the sender.
+On the device that has the file open **[`sender.html`](https://glowinthedark.github.io/multi-qr-air-gapped-file-transfer/sender.html)** or save and double-click `sender.html`.
+This file works even from the `file://` protocol and no server is needed.

 1. Choose a file.
 2. Pick a quality preset (**Balanced** is the safe default — see [Choosing a preset](#choosing-a-preset)).